February 09, 2021 3 min read

 We often get asked what the difference is between whole leaf aloe and the inner gel.
 As we know, aloe is such a versatile plant that is known for its external skin use but it is also a functional food.
 It also triples as a popular house plant, as it's very easy to maintain and yields numerous benefits to the home (i.e. improve air quality).
 Aloe Vera can be broken down two ways, by the whole leaf and the inner leaf.

 The inner aloe gel is the widely known aloe and is the safest part of the plant, especially for ingestion.
 It’s well known for its external soothing properties for our skin, and also for its internal health purposes.
-Aloe vera is most popularly used as a topical ointment to help heal sunburns and sun damage.
-Although the inner gel has been used by many cultures for thousands of years, it is the rise in our culture as a superfood providing numerous internal benefits such as digestive health and immune-boosting properties, just to name a few.
+Aloe vera is most popularly used as a topical ointment to help with sun damage.
+Although the inner gel has been used by many cultures for thousands of years, it is the rise in our culture as a superfood providing numerous internal benefits such as digestive health and immune-supporting properties, just to name a couple.
 It is well established that the inner aloe leaf possesses the majority of the entire leaf’s benefits, as it contains acemannan, which allows it to be used both externally and internally.

 A green, pointed and thick 12-19 inches long aloe vera leaf stores everything that is needed to have a healthy body and healthy skin.
 There are three layers to each leaf:

 1) An inner transparent gel made up of glucomannans, amino acids, lipids, sterols, and vitamins that contains 99 percent water.

 2) The bitter yellow sap in the middle layer of latex, which includes anthraquinones and glycosides.

 3) The rind, which is composed of 15–20 cells and serves as a defensive layer as well as a source of carbohydrates and proteins.
 Vascular wraps are found within the rind and are responsible for transporting compounds such as water (xylem) and starch (phloem).